joheli/yea13/README.md

 ## The principle

 Ypma et al. suggest calculating spatial, genetic, and temporal dissimilarities between occurrences and then multiplying them.
-The newly generated 'Ypma dissimilarity' is then used to search for clusters, i.e. significantly linked cases.
+The thus generated 'Ypma dissimilarity' is then used to search for clusters, i.e. cases with unusually low dissimilarity between them.

 ### Spatial dissimilarity